Being ‘Dependent’

 Criteria: Parental Income Test

 Income can include combined parental taxable income, income from overseas, adjusted fringe benefits, maintenance payments from a former partner and net passive business losses.
-If combined parental income is less than $58,108 a year, you can receive the full payment (assuming no deductions for your part-time work).
-If parental income is above this you can receive a reduced rate of payment until your parental income hits the threshold.
-The threshold varies according to your family situation.
-For example:
+If combined parental income is less than $62,634 a year, you can receive the full payment (assuming no deductions for your part-time work).
+Each dollar of a higher amount will reduce the payment by 20 cents.
+For example, if your combined parental income is $63,134 per year, your payment will reduce by $100 (500 x 20 cents).
+If you have siblings who also received a payment that is subjected to the parental income test (e.g., Youth Allowance or Family Tax Benefit), the reduction is shared across each student’s payment.
+For example, if you and your sister were both getting Youth Allowance the 20 cent reduction becomes a 10 cent reduction per dollar over $62,634.

 What income does Centrelink look at?